Aquaculture is the farming of fish, plants and other organisms that live in fresh or sea water.

 - ensuring industry and community participation in aquaculture planning and management.

-Further details of the policy can be found on the Commonwealth Department of Agriculture and Water Resources website.
+Further details of the policy can be found on the Australian Government's Department of Agriculture and Water Resources website.

 - decision-making processes that effectively integrate both long-term and short-term economic, environmental, social and equitable considerations